oracle-livelabs/adb/shared/adb-15-minutes/introduction/introduction.md

 ## About this Workshop

-Autonomous Database provides a complete and easy to use platform for database applications.
+Oracle Autonomous AI Database provides a complete and easy to use platform for database applications.
 This workshop introduces deploying a database optimized for data warehousing workloads, integrating that warehouse with a data lake and then analyzing data using rich Oracle SQL capabilities.

 ### Objectives
 In the next 15 minutes, you will:
-* Deploy an Autonomous Database instance that is optimized for data warehousing workloads
+* Deploy an Oracle Autonomous AI Database instance that is optimized for data warehousing workloads
-* Use Autonomous Database tools to load data from object storage
+* Use Oracle Autonomous AI Database tools to load data from object storage
 * Use advanced SQL to uncover issues and possibilities